tortmann/fhj.swengb.project.courseware.mtn/README.md

 ###Goal:
 Scala Database Application to display our Bachelor Degree Programme <br>
 ###Database:
 Connection to Microsoft SQL Server (imasql @FH Joanneum)
+**NOTE** to get a Database Connectivity you have to install the Microsoft JDBC Driver 4.0

 ###Functionalities: <br>

 •	From the Main Menu -- select between following Tables: <br>